top of page

 After the Geysir, we drove to Gulfoss waterfall.
 On the way from Geysir to Gulfoss there is a small pullover stop horse farm!
 The Icelandic ponies are iconic!
 They welcome people to park and take pictures with the horses.
 You'll see it clearly marked on your way towards Gulfoss.
 Gulfoss was the largest of the waterfalls we saw.
 There is some good hiking around to get the best views and you can get up close and personal with the water (sort of).
 We spent about an hour there.

 We then started our journey to Thingvellir National Park.
 We had some time to spare before our Silfra snorkeling tour, so we parked at the main entrance and enjoyed the views.
 After enjoying the beautiful view, we got in our car and a few minutes down the road to the Silfra meeting point.
 The Silfra tour was definitely one of my favorite memories of the trip.
 It is one of the clearest waters in the world to swim in, but it is around freezing in temperatures.
 Your guides have got you covered though with warm dry suits.
 I wore just my thermal base layers (icebreaker merino wool is my go-to for cold activities like skiing and this) underneath the thermal suit and dry suit they provided for us.
 I wasn't cold at all, just a little bit on my hands and face.
-If you're bringing a GoPro, I recommend the chest harness so you dont have to stress about filming.
+If you're bringing a GoPro, I recommend the GoPro chest mount so you dont have to stress about filming.
 I just attached it and enjoyed my ride through the water.
-The dry suits are so buoyant that you don't have to swim at all.
+The drysuits are so buoyant that you don't have to swim at all.
 I moved my flippers a little bit to get some speed, but otherwise you just float down and enjoy the view.
 The guide was so kind and helped me out when I got nervous with learning the breathing techniques, so I was really appreciative of that!

 To warm up, we drove to the nearby, less-touristy geothermal pool to warm up and relax after a long day.
 This was absolutely needed and perfect!
 We went to the geothermal spa Laugarvatn Fontana.
 We relaxed here and decided to be brave and do the polar plunge.
 They have an entrance to the lake (freezing lake water) and we jumped into it and then ran back to the warm water.
 Totally worth the experience! (tip: don't rush back into the hotter hot spring, it'll burn after being in the ice cold water!)

 You can get both tickets for the Silfra Snorkel and Fontana Spa experience here (they are close-by and great to pair with each other since you'll want to warm up afterwards!)
+Drink a lot of water when you're at the spa!
+Traveling already causes some issues with digestion and exhaustion, so always keep hydrated to prevent getting sick.

 It was starting to get late when we finished up which was perfect since we were hoping to get a chance to see the northern lights; we saw that the KP index was a 6! (pro tip: you can use the Aurora app on your phone to check this) Which is super high aurora activity (the scale ranges from 0-9, with 9 being very high meaning you're more likely to see the northern lights).
 We decided to get dinner around the area to kill more time and try to catch a glimpse of the northern lights.
 On our way to the restaurant we saw the northern lights starting to cover the sky.
 We immediately pulled over to the nearest pullover stop and spent about 30 minutes just taking photos (use the GoPro's night photo mode) and enjoying them.